All systems are up.

 January 13, 2017 16:57 PDT - If you are still using the Pledge app to generate one-time passwords (OTPs) to access Savio or other BRC clusters, please migrate to the Google Authenticator app as soon as possible, via the instructions in the Logging into Savio documentation.
 The Pledge infrastructure is scheduled to be discontinued on or near Friday, January 27, 2017.

-January 13, 2017 16:40 PDT - Good news: the computational time provided by the free Faculty Computing Allowance (FCA) has been increased to 300K Service Units (SUs) per allowance year (pro-rated by application date), a 50% increase over the previous level of 200K SUs per year, as described in BRC Grows Faculty Computing Allowance by 50%.
-Later this month, existing FCAs will receive increases to reflect this change.
+January 13, 2017 16:40 PDT - Good news: the free computational time provided by the Faculty Computing Allowance (FCA) has been increased to up to 300K Service Units (SUs) per allowance year, a 50% increase over the previous level of up to 200K SUs per year, as described in BRC Grows Faculty Computing Allowance by 50%.
+(Allowances are prorated, based on month of application during the allowance year.)
+Later in January, existing FCAs will receive increases to reflect this change.